SSHOC/sshoc-marketplace-frontend/readme.md

 # sshoc marketplace frontend

-frontend for the social sciences and humanities open marketplace.
+frontend for the social sciences & humanities open marketplace.

 ## how to run